 that will be available to the student in the school year.

-100. Extra cost optional components of educational programmes
+100. Extra cost optional component of educational programme, determining cost for etc.

 (1) The principal of a government school may from time to time determine the costs to be paid for participation in an extra cost optional component of the school’s educational programme.